DMINE is a system of services and code that collect, transform,and model climate impacts. We do this using R and python and other HPC mechanisms.

 Case Example Area: Climate Impacts & agricultural systems

-Summary: Economic crop loss has a close relationship to food resilience and security.
+Summary: Agricultural insurance crop loss has a close relationship to climate outcomes.
 Under this premise, we have been developing a case scenario example of data mining and machine learning to explore agricultural commodity loss and its relationship to drought and water scarcity.
+Here we focus on five key commodities for the Pacific Northwest: